LDAWG-a11y/a11yWebApp/src/guides/discoveruni-widget-accessibility-case-study-2026.md

 A darker border with a minimum contrast of 3:1 against both the white background and the wispy grey pip colour will be sufficient.
 This will create to visually distinctive shapes, a circle for the current slide and rings for the inactive slides.

 ### 1.1.1 Non-text Content (A)

 The pips for the slides communicate visual information, that information is not available in text or as a text alternative, such as ARIA.

 #### Solution

 I would not necessarily expect the pips themselves to have a role and accessible name, as they are not interactive, but they are there, they do communicate something, so the slide number of number of slides should be available somewhere within the slides.
-We'll pick this up at the end, as most of the issues can be resolved by using an "acceptable" carousle pattern.
+We'll pick this up at the end, as most of the issues can be resolved by using an "acceptable" carousel pattern.

 ### 1.3.1 Info and Relationships (A)